BuddaBaker/Fastpages/_posts/2022-12-08-searching-introduction.md

 <li>Human steps in code</li>
 <li>Algorithms can be used for iteration or selection</li>
 <li>There are benefits and draw backs to all algorithms</li>
+<li>Algorithms add to efficeincy and effectiveness</li>
+<li>Binary search is a searching algorithm used in a sorted array by repeatedly dividing the search interval in half</li>
 </ul>

 </div>